Faiz-rhm/Flutter-Spotify/README.md

 Spotify Ui Design

-In this repository contains Redesinged Spotify App using Flutter.
+ In this repository contains Redesign Spotify App using Flutter.

 ## Screenshots